-- When using circular plasmid DNA as a template, it is important to use a minimal amount of DNA (usually recommended 0.1-0.5 ng of plasmid template per 50 μl PCR reaction) in order to reduce the template background after transformation.
-If higher amounts of plasmid template must be used in PCR reaction or higher amounts of PCR product must be used in the Gibson Assembly reaction, it is recommended to digest the PCR product with DpnI restriction endonuclease in order to destroy plasmid template before setting up the Gibson Assembly reaction (for protocol see below). - Verify PCR product purity and yield by gel electrophoresis.
-If non-specific DNA fragments are obtained, you will need to purify the target fragment from the agarose gel to ensure the correct product assembly during the Gibson Assembly reaction. - PCR product purification is not necessary as long as the product is > 90% pure.
-You can add unpurified PCR product directly from the PCR reaction into the Gibson Assembly for up to 20% of the total Gibson Assembly reaction volume (i.e., PCR products should account for 4 μl, or less, in a 20 μl Gibson Assembly reaction).
-Larger volumes of unpurified PCR products could significantly inhibit both the Gibson Assembly and the transformation.
-In such cases, it is recommended to column-purify PCR products and, if necessary, to concentrate DNA by ethanol precipitation.
+- When using circular plasmid DNA as a template, it is important to use a minimal amount of DNA (e.g., 0.1-0.5 ng of plasmid template per 50 μl PCR reaction) in order to reduce the template background after transformation.
+If higher amounts of plasmid template must be used in the PCR reaction or higher amounts of PCR product must be used in the HiFi DNA assembly reaction, it is recommended to digest the PCR product with DpnI restriction endonuclease in order to destroy plasmid template before setting up the NEBuilder HiFi DNA assembly reaction (for protocol, see below). - Verify PCR product purity and yield by gel electrophoresis.
+If non-specific DNA fragments are obtained, you will need to purify the target fragment from the agarose gel to ensure the correct product assembly is produced during the NEBuilder HiFi DNA assembly reaction. - PCR product purification is not necessary as long as the product is > 90% pure.
+You can add unpurified PCR product directly from the PCR reaction into the assembly reaction, for up to 20% of the total reaction volume (e.g., PCR products should account for 4 μl, or less, in a 20 μl NEBuilder HiFi DNA assembly reaction).
+Larger volumes of unpurified PCR products could significantly inhibit both the assembly and the transformation.
+In such cases, it is recommended to column purify PCR products and, if necessary, to concentrate DNA by ethanol precipitation.